Table 70: Progesterone Agents

 - indication of one of the following:

-- prevention of spontaneous preterm birth with one of the following:
+- prevention of spontaneous preterm birth with all of the following: singleton pregnancy, short cervix, and gestational age ≥ 16 weeks; or

 - maintenance of pregnancy/placental support through gestational week 12 after positive pregnancy test; or

-- prevention of miscarriage with history of recurrent miscarriages through gestational week 12; and
+- prevention of miscarriage with history of miscarriage through gestational week 16; and

 - inadequate response or adverse reaction to one or contraindication to all of the following: compounded progesterone suppository, progesterone injection, oral progesterone capsule, Endometrin (progesterone vaginal insert); and